gssariev/overr-syncerr/README.md

    git clone https://github.com/gssariev/overr-syncerr.git
    cd overr-syncerr
 3. **Edit docker-compose.yml:**
-   Open the docker-compose.yml file and replace the placeholders with your actual API keys, URLs, Ports and map keywords to the subtitle languages you use in Bazarr (look at the example structure in the docker-compose)
+   Replace the placeholders with your actual API keys, URLs, Ports, Plex URL and Token, and map keywords to the subtitle languages you use in Bazarr - [Docker Compose](https://github.com/gssariev/overr-syncerr/blob/main/docker-compose.yml)
 4. **Run the Docker container using Docker Compose:**
    Use Docker Compose to build and run the container.
    ```sh